 Chiropractic care is a popular, alternative treatment option commonly utilized to help treat symptoms of sciatica.
 Sciatica is characterized as a collection of symptoms, rather than a single injury or condition.
 A chiropractor can help diagnose the source of a patient’s sciatic nerve pain, or sciatica, in order to properly determine the best treatment for their specific health issue.

 Spinal adjustments and manual manipulations can be utilized to help carefully correct the alignment of the spine, restoring the natural integrity of the spine and allowing the body to heal itself, without the need for drugs and medications or surgery.
 In certain individuals, sciatica may fix itself, possibly happening just once or a few times throughout their lifetime.
 But, it’s important to remember that if an injury and/or aggravated condition is not treated effectively, symptoms may worsen.

-The information herein on "Sciatica in Cold Weather Can Worsen Symptoms El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sciatica in Cold Weather Can Worsen Symptoms El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card